Neuropsychiatric Lyme Disease: Infection, Not Mental Illness

 The Labeling Problem

 Patients may be labeled as hypochondriacs, given a diagnosis of somatic symptom disorder, or referred to a psychiatrist when the underlying cause is infection.
-Historically, there has been a tendency to label physical symptoms that cannot be explained as being psychiatric in origin — until the disease is better understood.

-This pattern of medical dismissal delays diagnosis and treatment, and in some cases causes irreversible harm.
+This pattern of medical dismissal delays diagnosis and treatment—and in some cases causes irreversible harm.

 How Lyme Disease Causes Psychiatric Symptoms

 Borrelia burgdorferi can cross the blood-brain barrier and disseminate to the central nervous system within weeks of infection.
-Once in the CNS, the bacterium triggers neuroinflammation — disrupting neurotransmitter signaling, damaging neural tissue, and activating immune cascades that produce psychiatric symptoms.

-Clinical Perspective
+Clinical Takeaway

 Frequently Asked Questions